 And, I will try my best to make it an enjoyable fun experience for all!

-It would be great if all those attending can commit to all the sessions for 2022, so we build a strong supportive network of writers which will result in greater progress for all.
+It’s important for all those attending to commit to all the sessions for 2023, so we build a strong supportive network of writers which will result in greater progress for all.

 Each session is 2 hours in length: 3.45-5.45pm.
 Within each session, there will be writing opportunities – and time to grab a cup of coffee or have a comfort break – so you are not staring at the screen for 120 minutes solid!

-The course costs £225 for the complete series of nine sessions (equivalent to £25 per person per session) and can be purchased via the RedPen Shop.
-If you’d rather pay only for those sessions you can attend, or to spread the expense over the year, each workshop is £30 per person and these can also be purchased via the RedPen Shop.
+The course costs £270 for the complete series of nine sessions (equivalent to £30 per person per session) and can be purchased via the RedPen Shop.

 A video of each session will be made available to all course members.
 So, if you cannot attend in person, on the day, you will not miss the fun!